ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

    ns-1862.awsdns-40.co.uk

-9) Wait few minutes to get DNS populated
+9) Wait for few minutes to get DNS populated

 10) Test site is accessible from outside by accessing URL http://jjkkexpress.online